Work samples

 Working replicas allow for much more complex research into the sonic qualities of these objects without extensive handling or alteration of delicate artifacts; some of which date back over 1,000 years.
 Using in depth visual analysis, detailed measurements, and x-radiography, these historic recreations are built and sculpted to be as identical to the original instruments as possible, both in function, form, and iconography.
 These replicas will allow the museum to present works to the general public in a way that does not only show their visual qualities, but will be able to present the original artifacts as the authentic, creative sound-making, multipurpose objects that they were in antiquity.
 In this way, the museum will offer a more accurate view of the participatory, communal rituals of the past.

-These historical recreations will be utilized in exhibition, demonstrations, and educational programming in connection with the permanent installation of the Art of the Americas exhibition, which is scheduled to open in 2025.
+These historical recreations will be utilized in exhibition, demonstrations, and educational programming in connection with the permanent installation of the Latin American Art exhibition, which will open in May of 2025.

 Performer: Soloist with the Orchestra of Indigenous Instruments and New Technologies of Argentina

-From 2012 - 2019 I performed as a soloist with the Orquesta de Instrumentos Autóctonos y Nuevas Tecnologías of Argentina (OIANT).
-This visionary, artistic-academic project was created by Argentine composer and educator, Alejandro Iglesias Rossi, and is directed by Iglesias Rossi and Visual Arts Director, Susana Ferreres.
+From 2012 - 2019 I performed as a soloist with the Orquesta de Instrumentos Autóctonos y Nuevas Tecnologías of Argentina (Orchestra of Indigenous Instruments and New Technologies - OIANT).

 During my time with the Orchestra I was a multi-instrumentalist, playing a large range of instruments including: Ocarina, Tarka, Siku, Pututu, Bastón, Zumbador, Vasija Silbadora, Silbato de la Muerte, N'viké, Turú, Pinkullo, Teponaztli, Huéhuetl, Sonajero, and Rama.
 We played in important concert halls of Buenos Aires, Argentina, including the Teatro Colón and the Ballena Azul of the Centro Cultural Kirchner, and toured across the country as well as in France, Puerto Rico and Cuba.